Daniel D. Bidwell: Service in the Shenandoah Valley

 Bidwell was present at the earliest stages of the Siege of Petersburg.
 Thereafter, he served in Washington, D.C., and the Shenandoah Valley.
 When Jubal Early moved on the capital following his ousting Maj.
 Gen. David Hunter from the Valley, he crossed into Maryland.
 After winning the Battle of Monocacy, Early moved on Washington.
 He had been delayed just long enough for units of VI Corps to reach the capital.
-Bidwell’s brigade arrived just as the Confederates were advancing on Fort Stevens, one of the key forts on the perimeter of Washington.
-At a crucial stage of the Battle of Fort Stevens Bidwell's brigade moved out and pushed back Early’s troops.
-Bidwell’s command lost about one quarter of its numbers, about 250 of 1,000, in this action.
+Bidwell's brigade arrived just as the Confederates were advancing on Fort Stevens, one of the key forts on the perimeter of Washington.
+At a crucial stage of the Battle of Fort Stevens Bidwell's brigade moved out and pushed back Early's troops.
+Bidwell's command lost about one quarter of its numbers, about 250 of 1,000, in this action.

 Bidwell next was in the field under the command of Maj.
 Gen. Philip H. Sheridan.
 Maj.
 Gen. Horatio Wright commanded VI Corps in the new Army of the Shenandoah, and Getty had resumed command of second division.
 Bidwell led his brigade at the Battle of Opequon, otherwise known as the Third Battle of Winchester, and the Battle of Fisher's Hill.
 At the Battle of Cedar Creek on October 19, 1864, much of the Army of the Shenandoah was ousted from its encampments by a surprise Confederate attack.
 VI corps was the last infantry command left contesting the enemy advance by 7:00 AM.
 When first and third divisions were forced to retreat, Getty's second division became the rear guard of the Union infantry force.
 Bidwell's brigade held the left flank of Getty's division with the 1st Vermont Brigade in the center and Col J. M. Warner's brigade on the right.
 This line held despite continued Confederate attacks and then artillery fire.
 General Bidwell was mortally wounded by a Confederate shell while commanding his brigade.
 Getty eventually had to withdraw to the line from which Sheridan, who had ridden in from Winchester, Virginia launched his successful counterattack.
 Lt.
 Col. Winsor B. French of the 77th New York Infantry commanded Bidwell's brigade after he was struck down.

 General Bidwell was buried at the Forest Lawn Cemetery in Buffalo.
-A statue in this honor is located at Colonial Circle in Buffalo.
+A statue in his honor is located at Colonial Circle in Buffalo.
 His funeral march for piano was written by Karl August Goehle, a well known and respected musician and teacher in Buffalo.
 Library of Congress, "General Bidwells funeral march", LC Control No.: 52049003.